YunyuG/Cmost/README.md

 ```

 # LickIndices
-LickIndices is one of the important features to be use in machine learning.We alse implement it.
+LickIndices is one of the important features to be used in machine learning.We also implement it.
 ```python
 lick_indices = cst.lick.compute_LickLineIndices(test_fits_data)